What is weeding?

 How do I get rid of weeds?

 The best way to prevent weeds is to leave no bare earth.
 Space plants close together so they shade the ground between them, and mulch the soil.
-Most weed seeds need light to germinate, so these two practices go a long way to minimize weeds.
-Also avoid disturbing the soil when possible, as this brings new weed seeds to the surface where they can germinate.
+Most weed seeds need light to germinate, so these two practices go a long way in minimizing weed eruption from the soil.
+Also avoid disturbing the soil when possible, as this brings new weed seeds to the surface where they can germinate and flourish.

 Work especially hard to remove the roots of perennial weeds, as they will often resprout from root pieces left behind.
 Above all, don't let any weeds go to seed, as that will only increase your weeding next year.